What Are Cookies?

 |The Cloudflare __cfduid cookie is used to identify individual clients behind a shared IP address, for example, if the visitor is in a coffee shop.
 It does not store any personally identifiable information.||1 year||More Cloudflare cookie info|

-Payment processing used on our website is managed by PayPal who will also store cookies as soon as you get transferred onto their website during the online payment process.
-To find out more about PayPal cookies see here.
+Customer Service and Ticketing is managed by Zendesk who will also store cookies as soon as you get transferred onto their website during the login and interaction.
+To find out more about Zendesk cookies see here.

 How do I Control and Delete Cookies?